Families may withdraw their children to homeschool at any time of the year.

 You do NOT have to fill out any of the forms from Appendix D of PPM131.
 Those are to be used by the school board in the event of an investigation.

-You can access the OFTP form template of a written notification of intent to homeschool here:
+Should you choose to notify the school/board that you are choosing to Homeschool you can access the OFTP form template of a written notification of intent to homeschool (not required) here:

 - download the pdf version, print it, and fill it out by hand